Education in Burundi

 General levels of education in Burundi are low.
-In 2011, the country had an estimated literacy rate of approximately 60 percent.
+In 2011, the country had an estimated literacy rate of approximately 60%.
 The Burundian government is a signatory to various international protocols against child labour.
 In practice, the reality of the Burundian education system is often different from its legal structure.
 The fighting during the Burundian Civil War (1993–2006) did particular damage to the education system.
-Around 25 percent of all the country's schools were destroyed and many teachers were killed or became internally displaced.
+Around 25% of all the country's schools were destroyed, and many teachers were killed or became internally displaced.
 Over 6,000 Burundian children also live in refugee camps outside Burundi.

 The Human Rights Measurement Initiative (HRMI) finds that Burundi is fulfilling 100.0% what it should be fulfilling for the right to education based on the country's level of income.